AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/yaml-plugin/defining-load-hook/content.md

 }
 ```

-Our `load` function should return an object with `code` property.
+Our `load` function should return an object with a `code` property for these ids.
 This property should contain the actual code that importing this specific `.yaml` file should produce.
-As we don't yet know how to convert `.yaml` files into Javascript, we can return something simpler here.
+As we don't yet know how to convert `.yaml` files into JavaScript, let's return a simple module that exports a default string first:

 ```js
 {